 Best Time to Post Carousels on Instagram

-Carousel posts often drive more engagement than single images.
-So, timing them matters too.
-The analysis of nearly 1 million carousels shows the best time of day to post on Instagram carousel with the highest engagement is around 5 AM (every day).
+The analysis of nearly 1 million carousels (by Printful) shows the best time of day to post on Instagram carousel with the highest engagement is around 5 AM (every day).

 Also, the best day for carousels is Tuesday at 5 AM, for two reasons: 1) Lower competition at dawn, 2) Early audience scroll.